-This is the album where we broke up (because we decided to go with Dave Abbruzzese) so here are some interesting facts about it...
+This is the album where we went in separate ways (because we decided to go with Dave Abbruzzese) so here are some interesting facts about it...

 1. This is the last album recorded with drummer Dave Abbruzzese, who joined immediately after the release of the album "Ten" and was a partner in the creation and recordings of "Vs".
 Although he was not one of the creators of "Ten" he definitely matched this album perfectly and continued to give the band the vibe it had on the album.

 2. This album is considered by many, to be the band's most "experimental" album to date.

 3. It was the second fastest-selling album in the history of the band when in the first place was "Vs".

 4. Most of the album was written and created during the sound checks of the "Vs" album tour.
 The recordings were made in the breaks between performances.

 5. During the recordings of the album, there was a legal and public battle between the band and the production company Ticketmaster following the ticket prices for its performances.
 It was also the catalyst for Dave's dismissal.

 6. During the recordings, the relationship between the band members was at a very low point.
 Lack of cooperation, the deteriorating relationship between Dave and Jeff Ament and Eddie Vedder (which were very tough anyway), and the fact that the mediator and peacekeeper, Stone Gossard stopped doing his job because he was broken by Eddie dictating the musical and creative direction (he even plays guitar on the album).
 Politics was very difficult and power struggles took place in the background.